Keshizin/k-engine/_docs/building.md

 - MSVC 2019 or greater for MS Windows
 - GCC compiler for Linux
 - CMake
-- Lua (binaries included with this project)
+- Lua (binaries are included with this project)

 ## Building System